 Plaintiffs are SisterSong Women of Color Reproductive Justice Collective and a wide-range of health care providers: Feminist Women’s Health Center, Planned Parenthood Southeast, Inc., Atlanta Comprehensive Wellness Clinic, Atlanta Women’s Medical Center, FemHealth USA d/b/a carafem, Columbus Women’s Health Organization, P.C., Summit Medical Associates, P.C., Carrie Cwiak, M.D., M.P.H., Lisa Haddad, M.D., M.S., M.P.H., and Eva Lathrop, M.D., M.P.H.

 Plaintiffs seek declaratory and injunctive relief to hold Georgia’s abortion ban unconstitutional and unenforceable.

-UPDATE (October 2019): The U.S. District Court in Atlanta blocked the abortion ban, which was scheduled to take effect January 1, 2020.
+UPDATE (October 2019): A federal district court in Atlanta blocked the abortion ban, which was scheduled to take effect January 1, 2020.
 The court’s ruling blocks the law’s implementation as litigation proceeds.

 UPDATE (July 2020): The U.S. District Court granted a permanent injunction, striking down the law.
 Georgia filed an appeal in the U.S. Court of Appeals for the Eleventh Circuit.